-Ruth Lake remains a Eutrophic lake based on total phosphorus, chlorophyll a, and secchi measurements.
+Ruth Lake remains a Eutrophic lake based on total phosphorus, chlorophyll-a, and secchi measurements.
 Calcium levels have also increased but are not near the level where Zebra Mussels become a threat.

-Section I: 2021 Lake Water Quality Assessment on Long Lake, Mickey Lake, and Ruth Lake
+Section I: 2022 Lake Water Quality Assessment on Long Lake, Mickey Lake, and Ruth Lake

-The 2021 Lake Monitoring for Long Lake, Mickey Lake, and Ruth Lake was initiated by the Long Lake Association, Long Lake Foundation, Oleson Foundation, and Long Lake Township in partnership with the Great Lakes Environmental Center (GLEC), the Great Lakes Water Studies Institute, and the Cooperative Lake Monitoring Program (CLMP).
-The Association is now using the CLMP protocols for water quality monitoring, including protocols for monitoring dissolved oxygen and temperature, obtaining secchi disk readings, obtaining phosphorus and chlorophyll a samples, identifying exotic aquatic plants, and conducting nearshore habitat assessments.
+The 2022 Lake Monitoring for Long Lake, Mickey Lake, and Ruth Lake was initiated by the Long Lake Association, Long Lake Foundation, Oleson Foundation, and Long Lake Township in partnership with the Great Lakes Environmental Center (GLEC), the Great Lakes Water Studies Institute, and the Cooperative Lake Monitoring Program (CLMP).
+The Association is now using the CLMP protocols for water quality monitoring, including protocols for monitoring dissolved oxygen and temperature, obtaining secchi disk readings, obtaining phosphorus and chlorophyll-a samples, identifying exotic aquatic plants, and conducting nearshore habitat assessments.
 The CLMP works with many lake associations and volunteer lake monitors around the state and has set state-wide standards for water quality monitoring.
 CLMP requirements included sampling in the early spring (two weeks after ice out) and sampling in the fall after the lakes have turned over.
-The only exception is chlorophyll a which is sampled twice yearly.
+The only exception is chlorophyll-a which is sampled twice yearly.
 The continuation of this lake monitoring program is essential for the assessment of lake water quality across the state, and it facilitates the comparison of data across monitoring years since protocols and meta data match each other across distance and time.
 This is crucial for establishing trends and taking appropriate actions during lake management.

-Physical data collected during the 2021 water quality monitoring season was obtained with a secchi disk and a YSI multiparameter water quality probe which was graciously donated to us by the Long Lake Association, Long Lake Foundation, Oleson Foundation, and Long Lake Township.
+Physical data collected during the 2022 water quality monitoring season was obtained with a secchi disk and a YSI multiparameter water quality probe which was graciously donated to us by the Long Lake Association, Long Lake Foundation, Oleson Foundation, and Long Lake Township.
 Both of these instruments measure physical water quality parameter levels such as temperature, dissolved oxygen, pH and conductivity.
-A plankton net was used this year, as it was in the past three years, to sample for zooplankton and phytoplankton.
+A plankton net was used again this year, as it was in the past four years, to sample for zooplankton and phytoplankton.
+Ponar grab/ Ponar dredge was newly implemented during the 2022 summer season.
+This instrument helped us collect mud from all depths of the lake.
 Water samples were taken for the analysis of total phosphorus, both at the surface and near the bottom of the lakes.
 Calcium, chlorophyll a, and nitrate/nitrite levels were also tested.